Food marketing toward children

 The United States food and beverage industry has increased the amount of advertising that intensively and aggressively targets children through multiple channels.
-Food marketers know that the youth consumers have equal if not more spending power than adults, they hold purchasing influence, and have the potential to be lifelong consumers.
-The advertisements for products predominantly high in sugar and fat have increased and have had an effect on the major health epidemic in the US of Childhood obesity, and as such are inconsistent with national dietary recommendations.
+Food marketers know that youth consumers have equal if not more spending power than adults, they hold purchasing influence, and have the potential to be lifelong consumers.
+The advertisements for products predominantly high in sugar and fat have increased and have had an effect on the major health epidemic in the US of childhood obesity, and as such are inconsistent with national dietary recommendations.
 Food advertisements have moved from the television into the classroom.
 Marketing companies are exploring new creative techniques to reach their target audience, young children, through promotions, contests, and incentive programs.
 As a result, the US has progressively been placing regulations on how much advertising is allowed during children's programming.

-History of Food Marketing
+History of food marketing

-Food Marketing is thought to have three historical phases including the fragmentation phase taking place before 1870–1880, the unification phase from 1880 to 1950, and the segmentation phase including 1950 and later.
+Food marketing is thought to have three historical phases including the fragmentation phase taking place before 1870–1880, the unification phase from 1880 to 1950, and the segmentation phase including 1950 and later.
 Each phase can be distinguished by their profit margin ratio, the volume of food sold and the general characteristics of the era.

 The Fragmentation Phase resulted in a high margin with low volume due to divided geographic locations across the United States with little opportunity for mass distribution.
 Most distribution was subsequently locally based.

 The Unification Phase resulted in low margins and high volume and was the time that companies including Heinz, Quaker Oats, and Coca-Cola were founded and distributed across the nation.
 Improvements in transportation allowed for national distribution through the use of railroads.

 The Segmentation Phase, the most current phase that is also the most profitable, also operates on a low margin with high volume.
 With the advent of radio and television advertisements were able to have a farther, national reach.
 This allowed for food products and marketing to appeal to different demographics that were once not accessible.
 The Segmentation Phase also encapsulates the post-war era which had a large effect on food marketing.
 Along with this time came the supermarket boom in the 1960s, growth in fast food, and the food wholesale market being dominated by large companies.